DistriNet/tranco-python-package/README.md

 ## Usage

-Create a `Tranco` object, indicating whether you want to cache downloaded lists:
+Create a `Tranco` object, indicating where you want to cache downloaded lists (caching is required):
 ```python
 from tranco import Tranco
 t = Tranco(cache=True, cache_dir='.tranco')